Peter Lalor: Politics

-Due to the political changes caused by the Eureka Stockade, Lalor was elected to the Victorian Legislative Council in November 1855 as Member for the new district of Ballaarat, and remained in this role until March 1856.
-In November 1856, under the new, more democratic constitution (featuring near-universal white male suffrage) Lalor was elected unopposed to the Legislative Assembly seat of North Grenville (Ballarat West).
-As he was the Eureka hero his policies were not scrutinised at all before the election and his later voting record as a parliamentarian shows he once opposed a bill to introduce full white male suffrage in the colony of Victoria.
+Due to the political changes caused by the Eureka Stockade, Lalor was elected to the Victorian Legislative Council in November 1855 as one of the two members for the new district of Ballaarat, and remained in that role until March 1856.
+At the general election in September and October 1856, under the new, more democratic constitution, which featured near-universal white male suffrage, Lalor was elected unopposed to the Legislative Assembly seat of North Grenville (Ballarat West).
+Because he was the Eureka hero, his policies were not scrutinised at all before the election and his later voting record as a parliamentarian shows he opposed a bill to introduce full white male suffrage in the colony of Victoria.

 During a speech in the Legislative Council in 1856 he said, "I would ask these gentlemen what they mean by the term 'democracy'.
 Do they mean Chartism or Communism or Republicanism?
 If so, I never was, I am not now, nor do I ever intend to be a democrat.
 But if a democrat means opposition to a tyrannical press, a tyrannical people, or a tyrannical government, then I have been, I am still, and will ever remain a democrat."

-Weston Bate wrote that the role of landowner and company director seemed to suit him more than that of rebel, and that Peter Lalor "disgraced himself in democratic eyes" by trying to use Chinese as strike-breakers at the Clunes mine, of which he was a director.
+Historian Weston Bate wrote that the role of landowner and company director seemed to suit Lalor more than that of rebel, and that he "disgraced himself in democratic eyes" by trying to use Chinese as strike-breakers at the Clunes mine, of which he was a director.
 Some argue that he was ruthless in using low-paid Chinese workers to get rid of Australians seeking better and safer working conditions.
-In parliament he supported a repressive land Bill in 1857 which favoured the rich.
-There were 17,745 Ballarat signatures to a petition against Lalor's land Bill.
+In parliament, he supported a repressive land Bill in 1857 which favoured the rich, and there were 17,745 Ballarat signatures to a petition against Lalor's land Bill.
 Withers and others were puzzled and hurt that the folk hero should prove to be a better fighter for money and political position than for the people's rights.
-Like many young radicals he undoubtedly became more conservative in later life.
+Like many young radicals, he undoubtedly became more conservative in later life.
 However, he was consistent in being a risk-taker and, in his later business career, undoubtedly suffered lows as well as highs, at one point narrowly avoiding having to declare bankruptcy.
-Lalor held North Grenville until August 1859, but never represented Ballarat again, and in the October 1859 election he stood for and won South Grant in the Legislative Assembly instead.
+Lalor held North Grenville until it was abolished in 1859, and never represented Ballarat again.
+In the October 1859 election, he stood for and won South Grant in the Legislative Assembly.

-Lalor held South Grant for over eleven years after this point, finally losing it in January 1871.
-In 1871 he also contested but lost the seat of North Melbourne.
-In May 1874 he was re-elected to South Grant, holding it until April 1877, then taking the Legislative Assembly seat of Grant in May 1877, which he would hold for another almost twelve years until his death in February 1889.
+Lalor held South Grant for over eleven years, until the general election in 1871.
+At that election, he unsuccessfully contested the seat of North Melbourne.
+In the 1874 general election, he was elected in South Grant once again.
+At the 1877 election, he successfully contested the Legislative Assembly seat of Grant, which he held for almost twelve years, until his death in February 1889.